-Naomi Wray is an ARC Future Fellow and an NHMRC Honorary Senior Research Fellow.
-Her early training was in quantitative genetics with application in livestock, which provides a strong theoretical foundation for her research today.
+Naomi’s early training was in quantitative genetics with application in livestock.
 She holds a BSc in Animal Science from the University of Edinburgh (1984), an MS in Animal Breeding and Statistics from Cornell (1986) and a PhD in Quantitative Genetics from the University of Edinburgh (1989).
-Her career path from livestock genetics through epidemiology of childhood leukaemia to psychiatric genetics has been underpinned at each stage by a strong interest in underlying theory and practical applications.
-She moved to Australia in 2005 to join the Queensland Institute of Medical Research where she established and led the Psychiatric Genetics Laboratory.
-She joined QBI in 2011 to establish the Statistical and Psychiatric Genetics Laboratory.
+She moved to Australia in 2005 to join the Queensland Institute of Medical Research where she established and led the Psychiatric Genetics Laboratory and joined QBI in 2011.
+She held Australian Research Council ARC Future Fellowship (2010-2013).

 My broad interest is to understand the genetic contribution to individual differences between people.
 My research programme focuses on methodology in statistical and quantitative genetics (particularly associated with prediction of genetic risk) and application of new methods to genetically informative data sets of psychiatric disorders.
 My portfolio of current and recent grants reflects this mix of theory and application in psychiatric genetics.

 Join our new study on the genetics of major depression